 Why Finance Teams need Scenario Planning?

-When done well, scenario planning connects financial analysis to strategic decisions.
-It helps answer questions like: "What happens if we hire faster?" or "How would a market downturn affect our runway?"
+Stay prepared for surprises by mapping options in advance.
+It helps answer questions like: “What happens if we hire faster?” or “How would a market downturn affect our runway?”

 The benefits are practical and immediate: